 Walk A Mile-Chippewa Valley is a mile-long march to end violence in the Chippewa Valley.
 There is a fundraiser cook-out following the walk, which will feature drawing and prizes, music and entertainment.
 Pre-register at eventbrite.com (search for "Walk A Mile-Chippewa Valley").
 Pre-register before October 15th and receive a free t-shirt, while suppies last!
 All proceeds go to Family Support Center, Bolton Refuge House, and Bridge to Hope.

-On Saturday, October 11, 2014, at 9 a.m., the Orange County Domestic Violence Task Force will hold its annual awareness event and walk in Harbor Park (located in the lakefront area of Baldwin Park at the end of New Broad Street).
+On Saturday, October 10, 2014, at 9 a.m., the Orange County Domestic Violence Task Force will hold its annual awareness event and walk in Harbor Park (located in the lakefront area of Baldwin Park at the end of New Broad Street) located at 4990 New Broad Street.
 The purpose of the event is to share resources to assist in eliminating abuse in our community.
 It is also a time where we remember and honor those who have lost their lives as victims of domestic violence.
-This is a city/police department hosted event.

 Please join Community Works in our 2nd Annual Domestic Violence Awareness Walk on Wednesday October 7th, 2015 at 4pm.
 From the steps of Jackson County Courthouse at 100 S. Oakdale Street to Pear Blossom.
 Immediately followed by a Closing Ceremony in honor of victims and survivors of domestic violence.
 Wear purple!